-thox can boot in multiple Lua environments; therefore, in order to simplify compatibility management within the system itself, we need to manage it beforehand, by offering a uniform nterface to it like Multiboot in real-world system design.
+thox can boot in multiple Lua environments; therefore, in order to simplify compatibility management within the system itself, we need to manage it beforehand, by offering a uniform interface to it like Multiboot in real-world system design.

-This component could also check system integrity.
+This component could also check system integrity, like a bootstrapper?